sherlock-audit/2023-12-arcadia-judging/README.md

 The protocol team fixed this issue in PR/commit https://github.com/arcadia-finance/accounts-v2/pull/176.

+**IAm0x52**

+Fix looks good.
+By using a 32 bit salt the collision is increased from 2^81 to 2^128 dramatically increasing the cost.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-3: L2 sequencer down will push an auction's price down, causing unfair liquidation prices, and potentially guaranteeing bad debt

 Source: https://github.com/sherlock-audit/2023-12-arcadia-judging/issues/60